TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Evaluations

-To further assess the benefits of the mm-template mechanism in VM-based environments, we also evaluate the startup latency of vanilla Cloud Hypervisor (CH), which restores the VM’s memory state by performing a full memory copy—resulting in latency exceeding 700 ms. In contrast, \systemname employs mm-template to restore memory using a single system call, avoiding full copying of memory.
+To further assess the benefits of the mm-template mechanism in VM-based environments, we also measure the startup latency of the vanilla Cloud Hypervisor (CH), which restores VM memory states via full memory copying.
+This results in latencies ranging from 770 ms to 1700 ms. Agents with larger memory footprints, such as “SA”, “BS”, and “GD”, which are equipped with double-sized memory, require more time for CH to start up compared to other agents.

+In contrast, \systemname employs mm-template to restore memory using a single system call, avoiding full copying of memory.
 Instead, memory pages are populated lazily at runtime.
 This design significantly reduces memory restoration overhead and, in turn, startup latency, making \systemname particularly well-suited for lightweight agent workloads.